 1

-The latest edition of Sturgis' Standard Code of Parliamentary Procedure governing deliberative bodies will govern the meetings of the Association, except as otherwise specified in the Bylaws or these Regulations.
+The latest edition of the American Institute of Parliamentarians Standard Code of Parliamentary Procedure governing deliberative bodies will govern the meetings of the Association, except as otherwise specified in the Bylaws or these Regulations.

 2

-The annual dues will be recommended by the Board of Directors and approved by the membership at the annual meeting.
+The annual dues will be determined by the Board of Directors.
 The Board of Directors will determine the dues year and the fiscal year.
 For new full members and associate members, subscriptions to the official journal of the Association, Academic Radiology, will begin within 6-8 weeks after the election to membership.
 Dues for junior members will be set at the members' subscription rate for the Association's official journal.
-Emeritus members are relieved of paying dues but will not receive the official journal of the society.
+Emeritus members are relieved of paying dues but will not receive the official journal of the Association.
 Emeritus members may elect to subscribe to Academic Radiology at the member subscription rate.

 3